-Concerning Wang-Chu-Song tradition says that one that north of Kiau-Chi (Tongkin) one comes to Ta-li and west of Ta-li one comes to Wang-chu-Song with less than thirty days. . .
+Concerning Wang-Chu-Sung tradition says that one that north of Kiau-Chi (Tongkin) one comes to Ta-Li and west of Ta-Li one comes to Wang-chu-Sung with less than thirty days. . .
 Yet as Ta-Mo came sailing across the sea to Pan-Yu (Quanton) we may fairly ask weather the sea journey is not more expeditious than the long overland one.
 (CJK: Chu-Lien: P. 97)

 The plan allowed the Sri Vijaya to play a big role in controlling the land route, by bypassing algotegher the sea route that was at the time under the Cholan Control.
 Through the Muslim expedition, the Arab countries had already in control of the northwestern part of the Gangetic India.
 On the other hand, we shall see that the Sri Vijayan court of Angkor had already made their move along side with the Xiang-Mai court, to take control of the Shan country and further north to Yunnan (The Sri Vijaya Connection: The Reorganization of the Siam Country: The Xiang-Mai Connection).

 - ISSA: The Indianized States of Southeast Asia, by G. Coedes